abdulsalam030/abdulsalam030/README.md

    ### About Me
 - 🔭 I work with JavaScript,ReactJs
 - 🌱 I’m currently learning more on Javascript, ReactRedux,ReactContext and TailWind Css.
--  👯 I’m looking to collaborate on Projects/Ideas with Junior Developers.
+-  👯 I’m looking to collaborate on Projects/Ideas with Other Developers.
 - 📫 How to reach me: abdulsalamopeyemi030@gmail.com
 - ⚡ Fun fact: I love playing VideoGames/Console.